onshape-public/go-client/onshape/docs/BTInsertablesListResponse.md

 `func (o *BTInsertablesListResponse) HasPrevious() bool`

 HasPrevious returns a boolean if a field has been set.

+### GetUpdatedThumbnailUri

+`func (o *BTInsertablesListResponse) GetUpdatedThumbnailUri() string`

+GetUpdatedThumbnailUri returns the UpdatedThumbnailUri field if non-nil, zero value otherwise.

+### GetUpdatedThumbnailUriOk

+`func (o *BTInsertablesListResponse) GetUpdatedThumbnailUriOk() (*string, bool)`

+GetUpdatedThumbnailUriOk returns a tuple with the UpdatedThumbnailUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpdatedThumbnailUri

+`func (o *BTInsertablesListResponse) SetUpdatedThumbnailUri(v string)`

+SetUpdatedThumbnailUri sets UpdatedThumbnailUri field to given value.

+### HasUpdatedThumbnailUri

+`func (o *BTInsertablesListResponse) HasUpdatedThumbnailUri() bool`

+HasUpdatedThumbnailUri returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)